smastrom/vue-use-fixed-header/README.md

 Let's say your header in some pages is not supposed to be fixed/sticky and you're using some reactive logic to change its styles.

-You can use the `watch` property of `useFixedHeader` to tell the composable to perform a check everytime that value changes and it will automatically toggle functionalities if necessary.
+You can pass a reactive source to the `watch` property of `useFixedHeader` to perform a check everytime the value changes:

 ```vue
 <script setup>